-Valuable lessons learnt from Westpac’s business recovery training course run in conjunction with TAFE NSW that helped a lawyer market her business.
+Valuable lessons learnt from TAFE NSW and Westpac’s small business course that helped a lawyer market her business.

 While 2020 was a tough year for business owners, it gave many the chance to adapt and grow.
 According to Westpac’s SME COVID-19 Tracking Report, 44 per cent of SME customers pivoted their businesses during the pandemic, adding new products or services, moving their businesses online or exploring different distribution channels.

 For Carol Grimshaw, Owner and Principal Lawyer at Grimshaw Legal, it gave her the chance to explore different ways to market her business, with the help of the TAFE NSW Small Business Growth Series – a 12-week, self-paced course tailored to help those facing ongoing challenges due to COVID-19.